renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Std. deviation of body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:

-            + timeBodyGyroscopeJerkStandardDeviationX
+            + timeBodyGyroscopeJerkStandardDevX
-            + timeBodyGyroscopeJerkStandardDeviationY
+            + timeBodyGyroscopeJerkStandardDevY
-            + timeBodyGyroscopeJerkStandardDeviationZ
+            + timeBodyGyroscopeJerkStandardDevZ

 Avg. & std. deviation of magnitude of body acceleration:

             + timeBodyAccelerometerMagnitudeMean
-            + timeBodyAccelerometerMagnitudeStandardDeviation
+            + timeBodyAccelerometerMagnitudeStandardDev

 Avg. & std. deviation of magnitude of gravity acceleration:

             + timeGravityAccelerometerMagnitudeMean
-            + timeGravityAccelerometerMagnitudeStandardDeviation
+            + timeGravityAccelerometerMagnitudeStandardDev

 Avg. & std. deviation of magnitude of body acceleration jerk (derivation of the acceleration in time):

             + timeBodyAccelerometerJerkMagnitudeMean
-            + timeBodyAccelerometerJerkMagnitudeStandardDeviation
+            + timeBodyAccelerometerJerkMagnitudeStandardDev

 Avg. & std. deviation of magnitude of body angular velocity:

             + timeBodyGyroscopeMagnitudeMean
-            + timeBodyGyroscopeMagnitudeStandardDeviation
+            + timeBodyGyroscopeMagnitudeStandardDev

 Avg. & std. deviation of magnitude of body angular velocity jerk (derivation of the angular velocity in time):

             + timeBodyGyroscopeJerkMagnitudeMean
-            + timeBodyGyroscopeJerkMagnitudeStandardDeviation
+            + timeBodyGyroscopeJerkMagnitudeStandardDev

 ## Frequency Measurements